 Do You Have Clogged Water Pipes?

 Many people don’t think of incoming water pipes as being able to be clogged, but they can be!
 Tree roots and galvanization are the most likely culprits, and both of these happen over time.
 If you’ve felt a slow and steady drop in water pressure and all of your fixtures are clear, you can have your pipes inspected via video.
-An experienced plumbing contractor like D & F Plumbing can use video inspection to see just what is clogging your pipes.
+An experienced plumbing contractor like D&F Plumbing, Heating and Cooling can use video inspection to see just what is clogging your pipes.

 Is the Water Meter Valve Fully Open?